patrickfspring/Dashboard-for-Microbes-in-Human-Navels/README.md

-# plotly-challenge
-plotly-challenge
+Interactive Dashboard for Microbes in Human Navels

-The purpose of this project was to incorporate multiple charts/graphs into an interactive dashboard to allow users to exam the data from a belly button biodiversity study.
-The page loads charts/graphs with information from the first sample id and then the user can select another sample id.
-The page will reload with updated data from the chosen sample in the charts/graphs.
+This dashboard incorporates multiple charts/graphs to allow users to exam the data from a belly button biodiversity study.
+The page loads the charts/graphs with information from the first sample id and then the user can select another sample id.
+The page reloads with updated data from the selected sample.

-The project contents are the following:
-(1.)
+Charts/graph components:
+1.)
+Horizontal Bar Chart
+2.)
+Bubble Chart
+3.)
+Gauge Chart

+The technical contents (files) used in development of this dashboard are:
+1.)
 The Static/js folder with the js application.
-The CSS was not updated for this project.
+2.)
+The CSS was already available, no modifications were needed.
-(2.)
-The index html file, no updates were needed for this project.
+3.)
+The index html file, no updates were needed.
-(3.)
+4.)
 The data source is the samples.json file.

-The Belly Button Washing gauge chart was included in this project.